kdeenkhoorn/gogs/README.md

 # GOGS
-This docker image is an armhf version of GOGS based on my own debian 9 linux image.
+This docker image is an armhf version of GOGS based on my own debian stable linux image.

 ## Image dependencies:
 - One volume /data/gogs required for persistent storage